onnx/onnx/docs/Operators.md

   ```

   The tensors named in attributes "xs", "zs", and "y" define the differentiated
-  computation graph, but the inputs to Gradient node define the values at
+  computation graph, and the inputs to Gradient node define the values at
   which the gradient is computed.
 We can feed different tensors to the identified
   graph.
 For example, one can compute the gradient of Y with respect to H at
   a specific value of H, H_1, by providing that value as an input to the Gradient